Dawn Richard: Personal life

+In September 2024, Richard filed a lawsuit against former label boss Sean Combs for sexual abuse. on May 2025, she testified against Combs and said witnessed Combs's abuse of Cassie Ventura.

 Relationships

 Danity Kane, Day26, and Donnie J. Klang were featured on the second season of Making the Band 4.
 The series showed the two groups doing performances and living together, and the relationships between members of the bands.
 The series showed Richard's relationship with Day26's Qwanell Mosley grow, and the two entering into a romantic relationship.
 The two broke up after a five-year relationship.
 Richard said it was Mosley's infidelity that broke them up in a radio interview for Sway in the Morning.

 Other ventures

 Fashion

 In 2013 Richard partnered with Coco & Breezy to release her own line of sunglasses to accompany her debut album.
 In 2014 she launched a capsule collection of women's shoes via Lust for Life, and a new addition of shades to accompany the Blackheart album release.
 In 2016 Richard released a limited edition sterling silver and red USB necklace to accompany the trilogy finale REDEMPTION.